effectfully-ou/sketches/poly-type-of-saga/part2-enumerate-type-vars/README.md

 Note how enumeration of type variables for the argument starts with the same fresh id (`j`) that enumeration for the function ended with.

-The base case if a bit more interesting:
+The base case is a bit more interesting:

 ```haskell
 instance {-# INCOHERENT #-}